Archive | Uncategorized RSS feed for this archive

-Holiday Safety Tips #3: Christmas
+Holiday Safety Tip #3: Christmas

 Can you believe how quickly the holidays are flying by?
 Seems like we were just writing about Halloween.
 Thanksgiving came and went, and now we’re on to Christmas.
 Crazy!
 But holidays are all about celebrating.
 And how are you supposed to celebrate when disaster strikes?
 So we just want you to be aware of some of the dangers you could be facing during Hanukkah or Christmas.